dev-leiva/simple-soundboard/VBCABLE_SETUP.md

 ### Monitoring Your Mix

-If you want to hear what you're sending:
+SimpleSoundboard has built-in monitoring support that's easier than external solutions:

+**Option 1: SimpleSoundboard Built-in Monitoring** (Recommended)
+1. Check "Enable Monitoring" in SimpleSoundboard
+2. Sounds will play on both VB-Cable AND your default Windows output
+3. Zero additional latency
+4. No echo issues (only sounds are monitored, not microphone)
+5. Can be toggled on/off anytime

-**Option 1: VoiceMeeter** (Recommended for advanced users)
+**Option 2: VoiceMeeter** (Advanced users)
 - Download from: https://vb-audio.com/Voicemeeter/
-- Provides full routing matrix with monitoring
+- Provides full routing matrix with advanced monitoring
-- More complex setup, better control
+- More complex setup, better control for multiple applications

-**Option 2: Windows "Listen to this device"**
+**Option 3: Windows "Listen to this device"** (Not recommended)
 1. Right-click speaker icon → Sounds
 2. Recording tab → CABLE Output → Properties
 3. Listen tab → Check "Listen to this device"
 4. Select your playback device
-5. Warning: Adds latency
+5. Warning: Adds significant latency, may cause echo

 ### Multiple Virtual Cables